 There is no need for EVs to be separately metered.
 Metering on EVs would be very costly and likely unworkable given the many and varied manufacturers and converters of EVs.
 Sub-metering & roaming NMIs could provide some market benefits, however it should be up to a charging service provider to determine these benefits and to capture the value of these benefits in their business models.
+This approach has been considered overseas and found to be less than desirable.

 Any metering costs of such business models should be paid for by the charging service provider as part of their business costs and not recovered through general distribution network tariffs in the way that standard metering charges are recovered.